 - Hydrate Wisely

-Drink 1.5 to 2 liters of water daily, but limit intake two hours before bed to avoid nighttime urination.
-Avoid diuretic drinks like coffee, carbonated beverages, and alcohol.
+Drink 1.5 to 2 liters of water daily, but reduce intake two hours before bedtime to minimize nighttime urination (nocturia).
+Avoid diuretic drinks such as coffee, alcohol, and caffeinated or sugary carbonated beverages.

 - Limit Cold Air Exposure

-Maintain indoor-outdoor temperature differences within 5–6°C and shield the lower body from direct air conditioning.
-Prolonged cold in the pelvic area can reduce blood flow, sparking inflammation.
+Maintain indoor-outdoor temperature differences within 5–6°C and protect the lower body from direct air conditioning.
+Extended cold exposure to the pelvic area can reduce blood flow, triggering inflammation.

 - Stay Active